rossetti/KSLBook/docs/05-Chapter5.md

 - the pair-wise difference that is the largest and its value
 - multiple comparison confidence intervals based on finding the maximum value
 - multiple comparison confidence intervals based on finding the minimum value
+- screening intervals for best designs by constructing subsets containing the best configuration

 The user can specify the indifference zone parameter to be included in the confidence interval calculations.
 The `MultipleComparisonAnalyzer` class does not utilize the probability of correct selection or assume some underlying distribution.
 The confidence intervals that are computed have the following forms.
 Define $Y_{ij}$ as the $i^{th}$ observation of system $j$.
 Thus, $\bar{Y}_{\cdot j}$ is the mean performance of system $j$.
 Let $\delta$ be the indifference zone parameter.
 When selecting the system with the largest $\bar{Y}_{\cdot j}$ as the best, the confidence intervals for configurations $i=1,2,\dots,k$ are computed by: